DyReF/DyReF.github.io/index.md

     Here is the valuable experience you need for generating plan:
     {experience}

+    Here is the key rule you need for generating plan:
+    {key_rule}

     Here is the failed lesson you need for generating plan:
     {lesson}